Ritik-Gupta8/Ritik-gupta8/README.md

 🚀 **What I Do**: Build full-stack web applications and integrate AI agents (chatbots, automation, intelligent features) with a focus on production-ready systems.

-🧠 **Currently Working On**: Adding AI agents to existing web apps, enhancing quiz and smart systems with AI, and applying agentic AI concepts in real projects.
+🧠 **Currently Working On**: Adding AI agents to my existing web apps, enhancing them with AI, and applying agentic AI concepts in real projects.

 🌱 **Currently Learning**: Agentic AI (LangChain-style orchestration), TensorFlow fundamentals to deployment, and scalable backend design.